 How far are you traveling?

-Most trip insurance plans will have a minimum number of miles that you must be traveling away from your home.
-While some plans have minimums as low as 50 miles, more often than not the plans will require you to travel more than 100 miles away from your home.
-Although it is rare, some plans do require you to travel more than 150 miles from your home to be insured.
+Most trip insurance will have a minimum number of miles that you must be traveling away from your home.
+While some plans have minimums as low as 50 miles, more often the plans will require you to travel more than 100 miles away from your home.
+And although it is rare, some plans do require you to travel more than 150 miles from your home to be insured.

 Are you renting a car?